yousefelassal/quote-cron/README.md

 > Never make friends with people who are above or below you in status.
 Such friendships will never give you any happiness.

 > Friendship is but another name for an alliance with the follies and the misfortunes of others.
 Our own share of miseries is sufficient: why enter then as volunteers into those of another?

+> He who wishes to secure the good of others, has already secured his own.